 – Look for a decent, mid-range room before charging off to a top-end hotel.
 The difference in room and service is often very small, but the difference in price can be big.

-Expenses for June 12: Chiang Rai to Chiang Khong
+Expenses for June 11: Chiang Rai

 Expenses for May 30: Mae La Noi